← Back to journal

 What stress does to your body

 Cortisol is the hormone your body releases under stress.
-In short bursts, it is useful.
-It gives you energy and focus.
-But when cortisol stays elevated for weeks or months, it starts breaking things.
+In short bursts it is useful: it sharpens focus and frees up energy.
+But when cortisol stays elevated for weeks or months, it starts to break things down.

-A 2017 meta-analysis in Sports Medicine found that athletes with high psychological stress were 2.1 times more likely to sustain an injury (Ivarsson et al., Sports Medicine, 2017).
+A 2017 meta-analysis in Sports Medicine found that athletes with high psychological stress were 2.1 times more likely to sustain an injury (Ivarsson et al., 2017).

-Elevated cortisol impairs muscle protein synthesis.
-In plain terms: your muscles repair more slowly after training.
-A study from the University of Texas found that chronic stress reduced post-exercise recovery rates by 25% compared to low-stress controls (Stults-Kolehmainen and Sinha, Sports Medicine, 2014).
+Elevated cortisol also impairs muscle protein synthesis.
+In plain terms, your muscles repair more slowly after training.
+Research found that chronic stress reduced post-exercise recovery rates compared to low-stress controls (Stults-Kolehmainen and Sinha, 2014).
+It disrupts sleep too, and poor sleep slows recovery further.
+The cycle compounds.

-Research from Bangor University showed that mental fatigue increases perceived exertion during exercise by 10-15%.
-The same workout, at the same intensity, feels significantly harder when you are under chronic stress (Marcora et al., Journal of Applied Physiology, 2009).
+Research from Bangor University showed that mental fatigue increases perceived exertion during exercise by 10 to 15%.
+The same workout, at the same intensity, feels significantly harder when you are under chronic stress (Marcora et al., 2009).

-A 2020 meta-analysis in the British Journal of Sports Medicine found that combined physical and psychological interventions produced significantly greater improvements in chronic pain and function than physical interventions alone (Ho et al., BJSM, 2020).
+A 2020 meta-analysis in the British Journal of Sports Medicine found that combined physical and psychological approaches produced significantly greater improvements in chronic pain and function than physical approaches alone (Ho et al., 2020).
+The takeaway is simple: your body does not experience training and stress as separate things, so your training should not pretend they are.

 What you can do today